Book marketing requires patience

 Success doesn’t happen overnight.
 You need to be patient.

-Adjust your expectations, then keep marketing long after the launch.
+Adjust your expectations, and then keep marketing long after the launch.

 What have you been doing to promote your book beyond that launch window?